skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 * Requesting to add a valid twitter user that already exists in PostgreSQL database
     > The app simply updates its timeline with the latest tweets

 Here is an example of how the prediction works.
-It's worth noting that the model accuracy is not high and the this is more for proff of concept rather than production.
+It's worth noting that the model accuracy is not high enough for a real application as we simply used a basic logistic regression.
+Hence it serves more as a proof of concept rather than production.

 <img src= "../assets/img/post6/post6_prediction.png">